Sarah7x/Sarah7x/README.md

 ![White Minimalist Corporate Personal Profile LinkedIn Banner(3)](https://github.com/Sarah7x/Sarah7x/assets/152454919/6f74bf2e-96b4-4df1-a40f-39fde8b5905d)

 Hello, I'm Sarah!
-I'm a data analyst & researcher weaving the narrative of data into stories of insight and impact.
+I'm a data analyst and researcher weaving the narrative of data into stories of insight and impact.

 ### 📈 What I Bring to the Table
 - Expertise in data analysis, modeling, comprehensive research, and beyond.